Residency Requirements for In-State Tuition

 Establishing Proof of Residency

-New Jersey Administrative Code 9A:5 governs the university’s policy on legal residency, which requires that individuals be domiciled in the state for 12 months before becoming eligible for in-state tuition.
-Students must be either a U.S. citizen, have a Permanent Resident Card or eligible visa classification to be considered for in-state tuition.
+New Jersey Administrative Code 9A:5 governs the university’s policy on legal residency, which requires that individuals/students be domiciled in the state for 12 months before becoming eligible for in-state tuition.

 The New Jersey Higher Education Student Assistance Authority (NJHESAA) may require certain documents to establish proof of residency.
 These same documents may be required by the Office of Student Accounts and/or the Admissions Office to establish proof of residency as well.